aio-libs/janus/README.rst

 classic synchronous (threaded) code and asynchronous (in terms of asyncio_) one.

-Like Janus_ god queue object from the library has two faces: synchronous and asynchronous interfaces.
+Like Janus_ god the queue object from the library has two faces: synchronous and asynchronous interface.

 Synchronous is fully compatible with `standard queue
 <https://docs.python.org/3/library/queue.html>`_, asynchronous one